kaushik88/weakLearner/_posts/2019-11-04-ner-bidirectional-lstm-cnn.md

 {% include figure.html path="blog/personal/ner_lstm_cnn.png" alt="NER using LSTM and CNN" %}

+The architecture is very straight-forward (from above diagram).
+Append word embeddings, word feature and character embeddings from CNN.
+Pass this through LSTM and have a softmax for every token.

 - For each lexicon category, we match every n-gram (up to the length of the longest lexicon entry) against entries in the lexicon.
 - A match is successful when the n-gram matches the prefix or suffix of an entry and is at least half the length of the entry.
 (Discard matches with <= 2 words).